Luis Robert Player Props: White Sox vs. Twins

 Luis Robert At The Plate

-- Robert is hitting .213 with six doubles, five home runs and four walks.
+- Robert has six doubles, five home runs and six walks while batting .216.

-- Looking at the 28 games he has played this year, he's went deep in four of them (14.3%), and in 4.3% of his trips to the dish.
+- Looking at the 29 games he has played this year, he's hit a long ball in four of them (13.8%), and in 4.2% of his trips to the plate.

-- Robert has picked up an RBI in seven games this year (25.0%), with two or more RBI in three of those contests (10.7%).
+- In 24.1% of his games this season, Robert has driven in at least one run.
+In three of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 39.3% of his games this season, with two or more runs scored in 10.7%.
+- He has scored in 11 games this season (37.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.